 In the event that any investments cease to comply with the ESG requirements of the Benchmark Index (including where bonds cease to qualify as green bonds), the Fund may continue to hold such investments only until such time as the relevant securities cease to form part of the Benchmark Index and/or it is possible and practicable (in the Investment Manager's view) to liquidate the position.

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.